Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Indian Child Welfare Act (ICWA)

-ICWA governs the proceedings for determining the placement of an Indian child when that child has been removed from the custody of his/her parent or legal guardian.
+ICWA governs the proceedings for determining the placement of an Indian child when that child has been removed from the custody of their parent or legal guardian.
 CSWs must consult with a tribal designee, if available, regarding the placement or adoption of Indian children.
 CSWs must defer to Indian social and cultural standards regarding the removal, placement and treatment assessments, and adoption placement of Indian children.
 CSWs should also use the Indian child’s tribal services to secure placement in the order of placement preference and for the supervision of the placement with the goals of achieving the least restrictive setting, resembling a family setting, meeting the child’s special needs, and ensuring reasonable proximity to the child’s home.

 The Interstate Compact on the Placement of Children (ICPC) does not apply to any placing, sending, or bringing of an Indian child into another state, pursuant to a transfer of jurisdiction to a tribal court.